zvahidy/WE-Shop-Marketplace/README.md

 ![](Images/Token_Balance.jpg)

-## To reach the target goal we made some more trasaction.
+## To reach the target goal we made some more trasactions from different accounts.

 ![](Images/Transaction_varification.jpg)